rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/331_create-builds.md

     a.
 In the **Architecture** area, select the processor architecture for the build.
 The available options are:  **arm32v7**, **arm32v7**, or **amd64**.

     b.
-Optionally, if the build has a simulation option, click the **Has Simulation** radio-button.
+Optionally, if the build has a simulation option, click the **Has Simulation** radio button.

     c.
 In the **ROS Version** area, select either **Kinetic** or **Melodic**.